jedrzejkubica/GBA-centrality-validation/README.md

 python run_multixrank.py MMAF
 ```

-- modify config.yml and calculate ranks for left-out genes using [run_leave_one_out.py](run_MultiXrank/run_leave_one_out.py).
+- calculate ranks for left-out genes using [run_leave_one_out.py](run_MultiXrank/run_leave_one_out.py).
 It creates config_ENSGleftout.yml and seeds_ENSGleftout.txt for each left-out gene.
 Then it runs MultiXrank for each left-out gene and saves its rank to RWR_ranks_leave_one_out.tsv
 ```
 python run_leave_one_out.py MMAF
 ```